lee1258561/DVA_Final---BedVal/README.txt

 	supervised_learning_experiments/ - Supervised Learning & Experiments:
 		This module contain the source code necessary to reproduce the experiments that is mentioned in our final report.

 	The following two sections will guide to setup and this three module.
 There are also a README.md under CODE/.
-If you encounter any trouble runung the code, please refer to the README.md and try again following its instruction.
+If you encounter any trouble running the code, please refer to the README.md and try again following its instruction.

 2. Installation:
 	Host Interface Module: